james062ad/GJML_MLOPs_with_AWS/README.md

 ## Project Description

-This repository serves as a learning platform for MLOps principles through the practical exercise of refactoring an existing Retrieval-Augmented Generation (RAG) implementation.
+This repository serves as a learning platform for MLOps principles through the practical exercise of refactoring an existing Retrieval-Augmented Generation (RAG) implementation here:https://github.com/AndyMc629/oxford-genai-llmops-project.
 The project focuses on transforming a basic RAG pipeline into a production-ready, cloud-enabled solution that supports multiple Large Language Model (LLM) providers.

 Key aspects of this learning journey include:
 - Setting up and configuring AWS services for MLOps